theshiftstudio/flutter_firebase_redux_sync/article.md

 or `CounterOnErrorEventAction` if something went wrong.

-We don't really need `CounterDataPushedAction` for anything, but we should fulfill the Epics contract: actions go in, actions go out, not nulls. :)
+We don't really need `CounterDataPushedAction` for anything, but we should fulfill the Epics contract: actions go in, actions come out, not nulls. :)

 I'll leave it up to you to handle the error action (maybe display a